Cartilage (Bovine and Shark) (PDQ®): Complementary and alternative medicine - Patient Information [NCI]Skip to the navigation

 People who are interested in taking part in clinical trials should talk with their health care provider.
 Information on clinical trials can also be found by searching the following online databases:

-- The NCCAM Clinical Trials Web page can be searched by the type of treatment or disease.
+- The NCCIH Clinical Trials Web page can be searched by the type of treatment or disease.

 - The OCCAM Clinical Trials Web page provides links to the NCI PDQ® Clinical Trials Database.